 Most web browsers allow you to adjust your browser settings to decline or delete cookies, but doing so may degrade your experience with our Online Services.
-If you decline to accept cookies, we will not be able to recognize your device and you will need to answer a challenge question each time you log on.
+If you decole to accept cookies, we will not be able to recognize your device and you will need to answer a challenge question each time you log on.

 Web Beacons: Web beacons are objects embedded in a website or an email or other message that are typically invisible and allow confirmation that a user has accessed content.
 We and companies that we work with may use web beacons or similar technologies to help recognize users of our Online Services, measure the effectiveness of our communications and for marketing campaigns, to compile statistics about usage and response rates, to personalize your experience with our Online Services, for fraud detection and prevention, for advertising, and to assist with answering questions regarding the use of our Online Services.